Teen Driving Contract

 Liberty Mutual Insurance has tips to help parents pave the way for safety while their teens are behind the wheel.

 - Hide the phone!
-Research conducted by Liberty Mutual and SADD found that 73% of teens admit to having their phones nearby while driving alone.
-Ask teens to keep their phones out of reach and on silent so they're less tempted to check app notifications.
+Our research indicates that 73% of teens admit to having their phones nearby while driving alone.
+Ask teens to keep their phones out of reach and on silent so they're less tempted to check app notifications.1

 - Map it out: 42% of teens say they text while driving to get directions or find out how to get somewhere.
 Teach teens to program their navigation apps before getting behind the wheel or pull over to double check directions.